The Commonwealth

 Jones took the Squadron round in a wide arc just north of Kelcyre and led them back towards Tepelene.
 His engine had been running rough for the last fifteen minutes and now it was beginning to vibrate.
 He called Pattle over the radiotelephone and told him to take over the lead.
 Then he throttled right back to ease the shuddering.
 Within a few seconds he was joined by Flying Officer Wanklyn Flower, who was also having trouble with his engine and together they flew back to Yanina.

-Meanwhile, the Squadron continued their patrol and just before midday fiveCR.42s were seen far away off the port beam by Pattle, followed by many more, 30-40 being reported.
-In fact there were just 16 fighters of the 150o Gruppo, led by Capitano Edmondo Travaglini, commander of the 152a Squadriglia.
+Meanwhile, the Squadron continued their patrol and just before midday five CR.42s were seen far away off the port beam by Pattle, followed by many more, 30-40 being reported.
+In fact there were just 16 fighters of the 150o Gruppo, led by Capitano Edmondo Travaglini, commander of the 365a Squadriglia.
 The Italian pilots also overestimated the opposition, identifying the eleven Gladiators as 20 strong.

 Many individual dogfights developed between Tepelene and Argyrokastron.
 Pattle shot down one Fiat CR.42, which crashed into the ground at speed on the outskirts of Tepelene, while Flying Officer Nigel Cullen put four bursts into another and reported seeing it crash into the hillside and burst into flames.
-The Squadron returned to claim four definitely shot down and the probables, but the Greek authorities provided confirmation next day that all seven had crashed, and victories were credited to Flight Lieutenant George Kettlewell, Pilot Officer Vale, Pilot Officer Tulloch, Sergeant Donald Gregory and Sergeant Charles Casbolt, as well as Pattle and Cullen.
+The Squadron returned to claim four definitely shot down and three probables, but the Greek authorities provided confirmation next day that all seven had crashed, and victories were credited to Flight Lieutenant George Kettlewell, Pilot Officer Vale, Pilot Officer Tulloch, Sergeant Donald Gregory and Sergeant Charles Casbolt, as well as Pattle and Cullen.

-The initial claims had been nearer the truth, for four CR.42s were in fact hit.
-Sergente Romano Maionica and Sergente Barolo both failed to return, the latter being believed to have baled out, while Tenente Rovetta was wounded and crashed while attempting to land at base, and Capitano Travaglini force-landed near Tirana.
-In return the Italians claimed four Gladiators destroyed and nine damaged.
 Flying Officer F. W. Hosken baled out of Gladiator N5811, wounded in one leg, when his controls were shot away and he came down near Tepelene.
 Flight Lieutenant Kettlewell force-landed Gladiator N5858 some 50 miles north of Yanina due to lack of oil pressure, but with his aircraft undamaged.
 Both returned to Yanina aided by the Greek army.

 He was promoted to Flying Officer on 24 August 1941 (gazetted on 30 September 1941).

-During the afternoon on 24 November 1941, nine Hurricanes from 80 Squadron covered by P-40 Tomahawks of 4 SAAF Squadron, were ordered off to attack hostile forces which had broken through at Sidi Rezegh and were threatening Fort Maddalena.
+During the afternoon on 24 November 1941, nine Hurricanes from 80 Squadron (take off at 15:30 and landing 17:10) covered by P-40 Tomahawks of 4 SAAF Squadron, were ordered off to attack tanks which had broken through at Sidi Rezegh and were threatening Fort Maddalena.
 While on this mission, they saw below them twelve Bf 110s of III/ZG 26 travelling in the same direction as the Hurricanes, in high speed.
-Both formations were taken by surprise, the Brittish diving and the Germans climbing to give battle, but at this moment more Hurricanes from 1 SAAF Squadron appeared on the scene and in a swift action four Bf 110s were claimed shot down with three more damaged.
-Lieutenant V. A. V "Viv" Greenberg and Lieutenant Y. Visser from 4 SAAF Squadron claimed one shared while Lieutenant Roy Edwin Chadwick claimed one shared with Sergeant Alexander Comfort (80 Squadron).
-Lieutenant Richardson shared a third with an unknown pilot (possibly Flying Officer Tulloch).
-Sergeant Russell Foskett of 80 Squadron shot down another north-west of Maddalena, which crash-landed, no less than four people getting out of it.
+Both formations were taken by surprise, the British diving and the Germans climbing to give battle, but at this moment more Hurricanes from 1 SAAF Squadron appeared on the scene and in a swift action five Bf 110s were claimed shot down with three more damaged north-west of Maddalena.
+Lieutenant V. A. "Viv" Greenberg and Lieutenant Y. Visser from 4 SAAF Squadron claimed one shared at 16:15, Captain ‘Snowy’ Moody (AN376) and 2nd Lieuteant R. A. B. Thorpe (AN369) (Both of 4 SAAF Squadron a second shared Bf 110 at 16:15 while Lieutenant Roy Edwin Chadwick (4 SAAF Squadron) claimed one shared with Sergeant Alexander Comfort (80 Squadron/Hurricane Z4764) at 16:15.
+Lieutenant Melville Duff-Richardson (4 SAAF Squadron) shared a third with an unknown pilot (possibly Flying Officer Tulloch of 80 Squadron) at 16:20.
+Sergeant Russell Foskett (Z4744) of 80 Squadron shot down a fifth, which crash-landed, no less than four people getting out of it.
 Foskett also reported that most of the Bf 110s appeared to be in European camouflage and he thought they were just flying in from Crete.
-Flight Sergeant P. Wintersdorff and Flight Lieutenant Dowding both from 80 Squadron, each claimed one of the damaged Bf 110s.
-Flying Officer Tulloch was seen being shot down in flames and he was killed.
-Lieutenant Thorpe also failed to return.
-He was picked up by armored cars and saw action with them before returning on 26 November.
-Sergeant Foskett and another pilot landed away from base.
+Flight Sergeant P. W. Wintersdorff (Z4426), Flight Lieutenant Peter Townley Dowding (Z4931) and Flight Lieutenant David Coke (Z4833), all from 80 Squadron, each claimed one of the three damaged Bf 110s.
+80 Squadron initially reported the loss of four Hurricanes when Flying Officer Tulloch was seen being shot down in flames and killed.
+Sergeant N. Crouch made a forced landing at Tobruk while Sergeant Foskett and Flight Sergeant Ekiel (Z4801) landed away at Sidi Barrani but both returned the next day.

 "The sun was just rising but already the Bf 110s were hovering over the British columns.
 Our Rotte has discovered a new column on the march.
 Suddenly I see one, two, three, four black dots to the right.
 They are approaching.
 I shout: "Fighters!"
 My pilot curves in and at the same moment the fighters zoom over us and we can see the blue ring of their cockades.
 They turn in again.
 The sky above is full of black specks and I count twelve or more fighters.
 It seems as if we have fallen right into the midst of a strong formation.